 It is intended that Birmingham Fellows will enhance the University's existing academic strengths and contribute to the growing culture of collaboration and interdisciplinarity that exists at the University.

-Applications are welcome from candidates who have fully funded RCUK or equivalent fellowships.
+We continue to welcome applications from candidates who have fully funded RCUK or equivalent fellowships.
 Candidates who have such fellowships and are interested in applying for a Birmingham Fellowship should contact us directly on email@example.com.

 If you have any questions, please contact us at: